CSS458-CDS/Project/README.txt

 The course class represents a course that will be scheduled.

 driver.py
 A test driver that Dan has been using

+Student.py
+The student class that represents a student.
+See document in the file for more detail